MadhaviMarlapati/5443-Big-Data-Ramakrishna/Assignment3-Writeup.md

-####  Can everyone in class add the remaining members of the class to thier cluster?
+#### 2 )   Can everyone in class add the remaining members of the class to thier cluster?

-    Yes
+    Yes we can add.

 ####  Can everyone simultaneously run thier own Hadoop cluster, AND be a slave (worker) in another Hadoop cluster?

   Yes  and  I agree with your statment (i.e  This would obviously never be ideal in the real world.)

 ####  can this work as a model in our BigData course?

    I read this article http://bradhedlund.com/2011/09/10/understanding-hadoop-clusters-and-the-network/
   and what i understood was

   * Hadoop Cluster has Client machines , Master machines , Slave Machines.